akamai/luda/Readme.md

 ```

-# Support & contributing to Luda
+# Support and contributing to Luda

 This code is maintained.
 You are welcome to ask any questions directly on Git.
 We will try to answer as quick as possible.